-The North American Nasdaq index rose more than 1% on Friday, driven by strong profits from some of the country's biggest companies, but Dow and S&P ended up with smaller gains due to uncertainty about the next financial round of the fighting state. to coronavirus and economic concerns, which continue to mark the radar of ionvestors.
+The North American Nasdaq index rose more than 1% on Friday, driven by strong profits from some of the country's largest companies, but Dow and S&P ended up with smaller gains due to uncertainty about the next financial round of the fighting state to coronavirus and economic concerns, which continue to mark the radar of ionvestors.

 The Dow Jones Industrial Average rose 121,01 points, or 0,46%, to 26.434,66 points; the S&P 500 gained 25,34 points, or 0,78%, to 3.271,56 points; and the Nasdaq Composite grew 157,60 points, or 1,49%, to 10.745,42 points.

 Apple's stock rose to peak after quarterly results and the announcement of a four-by-one share split.
 Amazon.com also rose after posting its biggest profit ever.
 Facebook grew after the platform exceeded revenue expectations.
 Finally, Google's owner Alphabet fell after having recorded its first quarterly sales drop in its 16 years.